You want to improve the quality of your life continuously.

 People are social animals and being part of the larger group is important.
 But socializing taxes your mental energy.
 You need to take some alone time to replenish your willpower.

-When you are in a situation where you have to listen to many people, maybe you have to come up with ideas and present your case to your peers.
+Situation where you have to listen to many people, maybe you have to come up with ideas and present your case to your peers.
 Working at your mental maximum is exhausting.

 You need breaks!
 A little alone time will help you cope with the pressures you have to face every day.

-Take a look at how you can take some time off just for yourself.
+Look at how you can take some time off just for yourself.

 Take a break and be grateful for your accomplishments, the people, and the things you have in your life.

 When you express gratitude for the things you have, you will be happier and more content with your life.
-Research has shown that gratitude improves your life satisfaction, well-being, sleep and many more aspects of your life.
+Research has shown that gratitude improves your life satisfaction, well-being, sleep, and many more aspects of your life.